-- Select the business role and double-click ⊘. - 5.
-Save the changes.
+- Select the business role and double-click

-To assign Azure Active Directory subscriptions to a business role (rolebased login)
+To assign Azure Active Directory subscriptions to a business role (role-based login)

 - 1. In the Manager, select the Business roles > <role class> category. - 2.
 Select the business role in the result list. - 3.
 Select the Assign Azure Active Directory subscriptions task. - 4.
 In the Add assignments pane, select the Azure Active Directory tenant and assign the Azure Active Directory subscriptions.